To,

 Pursuant to provision of Section 177 of the Companies act 2013, during the year under

-meetings did not exceed 120 days.
-The attendance record of the members at the meeting are
+exceed 120 days.
+The attendance records of the members at the meeting are as follows:

 Sr. No. |